Fyfe-c/NBA-Search-db/README.md

-Our program can run in Linux lab with MakeFile.
+Our program can run in Linux, or use visual Studio code app .
 You can use “make run” to run, “make clean” to clear .class file.

 Before run the program：
     Update your username and password in auth.cfg